 - Rolled Oats: Oatmeal is an easily overlooked pantry essential.
 For the best health benefits and lowest impact on your wallet, be sure to purchase rolled oats.
 They cook up in minutes either on the stove or in the microwave and are full of fiber.
 Oatmeal, of course, can be eaten for breakfast.
 It can also be used to make granola.
 Lastly, consider making a large batch oatmeal in a slow cooker for the entire family or for weekly meal prep. $1.99 per canister, $0.07 per serving

 - Rice Cakes: As a kid rice cakes were always “healthy food” and they still are but I love them even more as an adult.
 They don’t have to be boring but they can be very healthy.
 A single whole-grain rice cake usually only has about 40 to 60 calories.
 For the most health benefit, be careful not to buy rice cakes that have been sweetened.
-Instead top your rice cake with peanut butter and/or a drizzle of honey for a nutritious snack. $1.79 per bag, $0.13 per serving
+Instead top your rice cake with peanut butter and/or a drizzle of honey for a nutritious snack for cheap groceries. $1.79 per bag, $0.13 per serving

 - Whole Wheat Pasta: Pasta is a good staple to have on hand, in particular whole wheat pasta which contains more fiber and keeps you feeling full longer.
 There are many new pastas available today include gluten-free pasta and lentil-pasta but for a cheap grocery list, whole wheat pasta is going to be the best bet. $2.89 per bag, $0.36 per serving